CONTENTS

 Solanderia nodulifera Hargitt, 1901 in: Hargitt and Rogers:279, fig. C, 1, 3-5.

 Remarks.
-Fragments of the only two samples of this species recorded in the SAB were examined for this work, as well as a sample from a colony (USNM 49705) south of the SAB for comparison because of the variance in colony morphology.
-The southern colony has the most common form and could conceivably be found in the SAB.
-The southern colony sample is yellow with red, moderately protruding calyces and the cylindrical stem is approximately 5 mm in diameter.
-A ring of boundary canals divides the cortex and medulla, and the cortex has a dense outer layer and spongy inner layer.
-The outer cortex and calyces contain small radiates and slender, warty amber spindles.
+Fragments of the only two samples of this species recorded in the SAB were examined for this work, as well as a sample from a colony (USNM 49705) collected south of the SAB for comparison because of the variance in colony morphology.
+The southern colony displays the most common form and could conceivably be found in the SAB.
+The southern colony sample is yellow with red, moderately protruding polyp mounds and the cylindrical stem is approximately 5 mm in diameter.
+A ring of boundary canals divides the cortex and medulla.
+The cortex has a dense outer layer and spongy inner layer separated by a plexus of solenia.
+The outer cortex and polyp mounds contain small tuberculated spheroids, tuberculated, irregularly branched bodies, capstans and slender, warty, amber spindles.
 Also present are elongated, sparsely warted spindles.
-The neck of the polyps contain small, red radiates.
+The neck of the polyps contain small, red tuberculated spheroids and branched bodies.
 The medulla contains light pink warted rods that are occasionally branched.

-One sample from the SAB is an unbranched fragment that is entirely red and less robust than the yellow (southern) specimen; this specimen appears to comply to some degree with Deichmann’s description of Diodogorgia ceratosa (1936).
-The tip is slightly inflated and the cylindrical calyces protrude much more than the southern specimen.
+One sample from the SAB is an unbranched fragment that is entirely red with an inflated tip; this specimen appears to conform to some degree with Deichmann’s (1936) description of Diodogorgia ceratosa.
+The polyp mounds protrude much more than those of the southern specimen and are almost cylindrical.
 The coenenchyme completely surrounds a hollow tube similar to the description in Deichmann (1936), suggesting an encrusting nature around a worm tube.
 The cortical spindles are more robust than those in the southern specimen, and a few long, bent, coarsely warted spindles are present.
 The medulla contains branched, warted rods similar to those in the southern specimen, as well as spindles.
 It is noted that the small portion of material available for study limited sclerite examination.

 Atlantic distribution: Georgia to Surinam, Gulf of Mexico, Caribbean, 20-183 m (Deichmann, 1936; Bayer, 1959; Bayer, 1961; NMNH collections; SERTC collection)